Jaimemorillo/ShouldIwatchThisMovie/README.md

 ### How is it done

-Solving and NLP Binary Classification problem training a neural network using the synopsis of the movies (in Spanish).
+Solving an NLP Binary Classification problem training a neural network using the synopsis of the movies (in Spanish).

 ### Techniques